 Hepatitis C is often called the hidden or silent killer because by the time you have symptoms, you may already be at the point of having very advanced liver disease, and may need a liver transplant.

-Hepatitis C symptoms are rare, but you may have a yellow cast to your skin and eyes (jaundice), as well as mild to severe flu-like symptoms.
+Hepatitis C symptoms are rare, but the most common is fatigue and you may have a yellow cast to your skin and eyes (jaundice), as well as mild to severe flu-like symptoms.

 Baby Boomers and Hepatitis C